julianperrott/Blog/blog/content/post/LegacyAppContainer.md

 https://stackoverflow.com/questions/19985710/iis-idle-timeout-vs-recycle

 ### Compression
-Compression helps performance as less data needs to be moved from the server to the client.
+Dynamic compression helps performance as less data needs to be moved from the server to the client.
 You will need to work out what mime type your application uses and configure them as appropriate.

 <pre class="prettyprint">
 Import-Module ServerManager